Skip Navigation

 Kaieteur Falls

 The Kaieteur Falls are amongst the most scenic and highest and Famous Waterfalls in the world.
 The falls are located in the Kaieteur National Park in the centre of Guyana's rainforest on the Potaro river.
-The total hight is about 250 meters, but the main fall is slightly less with 226 meters.
-It is over 100 meters wide and together with the location in untouched rainforest makes it one of the most spectacular to visit.
+The total hight is about 250 metres, but the main fall is slightly less with 226 metres.
+It is over 100 metres wide and together with the location in untouched rainforest makes it one of the most spectacular to visit.
 It is not very easy to visit the falls and either time consuming or expensive.
 Flights are possible but more rewarding is a trek to the base of the falls.

 Mount Roraima

 Mount Roraima is a table mountain (called tepuis) which marks the border of Guyana with Venezuela and Brazil.
-Most of the mount is located in Venezuela but officially it is the highest point in Guyana itself at 2810 meters above sea level.
+Most of the mount is located in Venezuela but officially it is the highest point in Guyana itself at 2,810 metres above sea level.
 The table mountains are considered some of the oldest geological formations on Earth, about two billion years old.
 The mountain can be reached easily from Venezuela, but from Guyana you have to be an experienced climber.

 Iwokrama Forest